DavidXanatos/wumgr/README.md

 This tool is inspired by the Windows Update Mini Tool, however in contrast to WUMT it is written in .NET instead of C/C++ and it is open source; thus its continued maintenance is ensured.

-On popular request, here is hot you can donate:
+On popular request, here is how you can donate:

 ETH: 0xBf08c3c47C5175015cEF4E32fB2315c9111F5305